Power From The People: How to Organize, Finance, and Launch Local Energy Projects

 "Here is the comprehensive guide to heating your home without heating up the planet.
 For warm feet and a clear conscience, this is the book you need." —Bill McKibben, author of The End of Nature, and Enough!
 Staying Human in an Engineered World

-You can probably find these books at your local bookstore.
-If you're in a hurry, you can order them directly from the publisher or from Amazon.com by clicking on the book cover images, on the "purchase" links above, or on the button to the right.
+You can probably find these books at your local bookstore, or you can order them directly from the publisher or from Amazon.com by clicking on the book cover images.